-Credit risk is the risk that a counterparty will be unable to pay amounts when they fall due.
-The Scheme is exposed to counterparty credit risk on cash and cash equivalents and receivables for securities sold.
+Credit risk primarily arises from cash and cash equivalents, deposits with banks and other financial institutions.
 None of these assets are impaired nor past due but not impaired.

-The exposure to credit risk for cash and cash equivalents and call deposits is low as all counterparties engaged with are investment grade or higher.
+The exposure to credit risk for cash and cash equivalents is low as all the counterparties engaged with are investment grade (AA/Aa) or higher.
 As a result, no loss allowance has been recognised based on 12-month expected credit losses as any such impairment would be wholly insignificant to the Scheme.